Single Phase, Single Pole and Two Pole AFCI Breaker Wiring Installation

 The 2017 NEC (National Electrical Code) now requires the AFCI protection in almost all new construction such as bedrooms, living rooms, dining rooms, family rooms, kitchen, libraries, closets, libraries, laundry rooms, dens and other similar areas in a residential area.
 In short, All the single phase 120V, 15A and 20A branch circuits and outlet receptacles providing power supply must be protected by Arc Fault Circuit Interrupter breakers.

 According to 2014 NEC, OBC (Outlet Branch Circuit) AFCI breaker or AFCI receptacle / outlet can be used to protect the circuit under various conduction.
 The OBC AFCI breaker and outlet will provide protection against both series (in single wire) and parallel (between two wires) arc.
+In addition, you may read the difference between GFCI and AFCI in the previous post.

 Keep in mind that GFCI will not interfere with AFCI i.e. A ground fault circuit interrupter can be used and installed downstream to the arc fault circuit Interrupter.
 In Short, GFCIs can be wired with AFCIs in a circuit.
 In addition, GFCI protects against electric shock due to ground faults currents while AFCI protects against electrical fires in the circuits due to electric arcs.